dailikessushi/hello-world/README.md

 ## Greetings
 Hi, everyone!

 This is Daisuke.
+I am a Japanese.
 I am, if I may say so myself, a PC geek.
 But I am a newbie of Github.

 I am really interested in Vulkan API now.
 So I began to learn C++.